FoxBSD/Convert-K2K/README.md

 # Convert-K2K

-This is a small aplication to convert a `BSD Like Kernel` in a mount of files sorted by extension.
+This is a small aplication to convert a `Kernel BSD Like` in a mount of files sorted by extension.

 Can be useless to coding but, we can study the languages and logic in most organized enviroment.